 - Constant Dry cough.

-- Clubbing sensations of the finger and toenails.
-Clubbing is the swelling in the finger’s base and is usually accompanied by cyanosis (bluish discoloration of the nails.)
+- Clubbing sensations of the fingers and toenails.
+Clubbing is the swelling in the finger’s base and is usually accompanied by cyanosis (bluish discoloration of the nails).
 This is a sign of hypoxia or decreased oxygen level in the tissue.
-This sign often manifests later in the disease progress and end-stage pulmonary fibrosis.
+This sign often manifests later in the disease progression and end-stage pulmonary fibrosis.

 - Aching muscles and joints